I Fly Balloons

 You have probably heard that hippo are the most dangerous animals in Africa, and this is why: They feel safer in the water, where they can submerge and hide.

 Kuki Gallmann’s book was the inspiration for the movie starring Kim Basinger, which only tells half the story.
-Kuki established The Gallmann Memorial Foundation, with very innovative research projects into the medicinal uses of local wild sage, and an educational center for young students.
-Travelers who visit Kuki Gallmann’s ranch, located in Kenya’s Laikipia region, have a choice of several levels of accommodations.
-The Mukutan Retreat is located a mile above sea level and on the edge of the Great Rift Valley.
-It is named Mukutan or “meeting” after the Mukutan Gorge, where a series of canyons converge.
+Kuki established The Gallmann Memorial Foundation, with innovative research projects into the medicinal uses of local wild sage, and an educational center for young students.
+Kuki Gallmann’s ranch, located in Kenya’s Laikipia region, included The Mukutan Retreat, named after the Mukutan Gorge, where a series of canyons converge.
 Spacious guest cottages decorated by Kuki were featured in Architectural Digest, as were her designer Sultan tents at Makena’s Hills, with a view of Lake Baringo.
-Read about my recent visit with Kuki.
+In 2017, her dream turned into a nightmare, when armed cattle herders invaded Laikipia.
+Kuki was shot in the stomach, and Mukutan Retreat burned to the ground.
+She recovered, and plans to rebuild.